 When we speak of a 1031 tax exchange we are typically talking about a Deferred Exchange.
 In a Deferred Exchange a taxpayer conveys (or sells) the old relinquished-property on day zero of the exchange timeline, and then has up to 180 days after that date (or the due date of the taxpayers federal income tax return, including extensions, whichever occurs first) to receive the replacement property.
 In legal terms, the conveyance must be part of an integrated, interdependent, mutual, and reciprocal-plan, intended to effectuate an exchange by the taxpayer of like-kind property pursuant to the 1031 rule.

-Minneapolis 1031 Exchange Professionals
+Minneapolis 1031 Exchange Company

 To help you understand this process, take a look at this calculator that demonstrates that both the 45 day time-period and 180 day time-period run concurrently.